LawsonStation/cs361-main/login-microservice/README.md

 | `/login`    |  POST  | Authenticate a user.  |

 ### How to Request and Receive data
 This microservice communicates via HTTP requests with [JSON](https://en.wikipedia.org/wiki/JSON) serialized messages.
-Refer to `\frontend-demo\` for an example.

 #### Requesting Data
 Data can be requested from the microservice by using the `POST` HTTP request type, with the relevant endpoint route to send the input JSON object to elicit a response.